 Philip’s work involves writing and filing patent applications, and getting them granted for his clients all around the world.
 He has particular expertise in obtaining European patents (including dealing with EPO Opposition and Appeal procedures) and US patents.
 He also provides advice on IP landscapes and Freedom to Operate (FTO) advice on competitors’ patents.

 Using his background in molecular biology, Philip deals with patents and formulates IP strategies in all pharmaceutical and biotechnological fields, including recombinant DNA and protein products, antibodies, biosimilars, transgenic plants and animals, bioinformatics, stem cells, biofuels, diagnostics assays, therapeutic treatments, virology and vaccines.

 He has particular expertise in antibody patents having worked one day/week as an “in-house” patent attorney with a therapeutic antibody company for 2 years.
 During that time, he helped to develop their world-wide IP strategy for protecting their newly-developed targets, monoclonals and ADCs.

-Philip currently works one day/month as an “in-house” patent attorney with another of his clients, a biofuels company which uses advanced fermentation technology to produce biobutanol.
-His close relationship with them allows him to understand their commercial strategy better, and to ensure that the patent applications that he writes satisfy the requirements of that commercial strategy.
+Philip also worked one day/month for 2 years as an “in-house” patent attorney with another of his clients, a biofuels company which uses advanced fermentation technology to produce biobutanol.
+His close relationship with them allowed him to understand their commercial strategy better, and to ensure that the patent applications that he wrote for them satisfied the requirements of that commercial strategy.

 More recently, he has been involved in the patenting of a number of CRISPR/Cas9-based inventions and recombinant vaccines.